chirripo/docs/docs/chirripo-proxy.md

 ## Requirements

-- You need ports 80 & 8085 free to use this proxy.
+- By default, the proxy will need ports 80 & 8085 to run.

 ## Start proxy